anantkumarlnu/anantkumarlnu-ASSIGNMENT-2-INFO-6150/README.md

  what is required for the column layout .. is it the 2 part thing where the left of the page has the navigation

  have the audio file paly by default with minimal volume and have controls in the footer

+ issues faced
+ mov videos were getting rotated -- had to convert those to mp4 via online converter to get those to align straight